 Titles can make or break your press release.
 Buzzworthy, catchy titles help garner interest and clicks to your page.

 Not only can titles help with initial traffic generation, but they can be extremely helpful when starting distribution.
 Sharing a press release with a catchy title to the right sources and audiences can skyrocket your reach!

 By including important phrases in your anchor text, you provide pertinent links relating to your main keywords to help your SEO efforts.
 Consider adding links to pages like:

 One common mistake over-linking.
 It’s good practice to make the first instance or two of your keywords a link, don’t go overboard.
 Doing so will only make your release hard to read.
 Even worse, search engines will see this as spam and might ignore your efforts altogether.
 In extreme cases, the engines might even penalize your site.

 Google’s John Mueller had this to say on press release links back in 2018:

 “We try to ignore links from things like press releases because we know in general companies put the press releases out themselves so any links in there are essentially placed by themselves…”

-You should also use this page to point links to important products, case studies, client comments, press releases and media coverage.
-Be sure to provide a link to this page on all press releases.
-By using these tips as a guideline to your press releases, you should receive a strong boost for your current SEO efforts.
+By using these tips as a guideline for your press releases, you should receive a strong boost for your current SEO efforts.
 Don’t be afraid to experiment with different strategies to see what works best for you.
-Continuing to experiment with your results will help you fine tune your press releases and SEO along with your company’s image as a whole.
+Continuing to experiment with your results will help you fine-tune your press releases and SEO along with your company’s image as a whole.

 These tips should help you on your way to creating great SEO-friendly press releases for your company.
 Remember, put the reader first when optimizing them.
 Don’t go overboard with links and optimizations and always keep your messaging clear!
-If you’re struggling with creating PR to reach large audiences, reach out to an SEO agency to partner with.
+If you’re struggling with creating PR to reach large audiences, reach out to us to learn how we can help!